alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2026-Jan-19: Design feature strategies for pic-preview display (direction and side) - for resource optimization

 - 2026-Jan-20: Design sl-emu-panel display and control table
+- 2026-Jan-20: Design feature strategies for pic-preview display (direction and side) - for resource optimization: piece-setting related